-- BA and BADipEd; BSc and BScDipEd; BA-Psy and BA-PsyDipEd - Combined LLB to the non LLB element of the combined LLB program eg. BALLB to BA - transfer, by 31 July in the first year of enrolment, from one course to another, if the student would have been accepted that year for enrolment in the latter and has been enrolled in first half year. - BEc or BCom or BBA or BAppFin to BA or BADipEd/ BSc or BScDipEd/ BEd(ECE) - After completion of 18 credit points in BA to BSc /BScDipEd or BEd (ECE) - After completion of 18 credit points in BCompSc, BE in Telecommunication Engineering, BIS, BIT, BTech(Telecommunications), BSc in Computing to BSc eg. BAppFin and BCom-ActStud
+- BA and BADipEd; BSc and BScDipEd; BA-Psy and BA-PsyDipEd - Combined LLB to the non LLB element of the combined LLB program eg. BA LLB to BA - transfer, by 31 July in the first year of enrolment, from one course to another, if the student would have been accepted that year for enrolment in the latter and has been enrolled in first half year. - BEc or BCom (including BCom- ActStud, BCom-Accg, BCom- Mktg) or BBA or BAppFin to BA or BADipEd BSc or BScDipEd BEd(ECE) - After completion of 18 credit points in BA to BSc BScDipEd or BEd (ECE) - After completion of 18 credit points in BChiroSc to BA or BSc - After completion of 18 credit points in BCS, BE, BIS, BIT, BOptTech, BTech(Telecommunications), BSc in Computing to BSc eg. BAppFin and BCom-ActStud